Top 10 Investments with 10% Returns

 - Best for: Accredited investors who want to invest in private, VC-backed companies at past valuations

-Private equity investors and venture capitalists know the real money is made before a company's IPO, not after.
+Nowadays, as private equity investors and venture capitalists know, more and more of the real money is made before a company's IPO, not after.

-While often very speculative, investments in early-stage tech startups can result in massive ROIs.
+While they can be very speculative, investments in early-stage tech startups can result in massive ROIs.

 Hiive is a pre-IPO marketplace where accredited investors can invest alongside PE firms, VCs, and hedge funds.
-There are over 2,000 private startups on Hiive including SpaceX, OpenAI, Stripe, and ByteDance.
+There are over 2,000 private startups on Hiive including SpaceX, Waymo, and Anduril.

 In exchange, buyers get to invest in private companies they'd have no access to otherwise.